Jiloon/DJXp/README.md

 - You can locate my visual component by the logo's in the top left.
 View sets/songs pops up tables.
 - You can save the state of my application by clicking on the floppy disc icon
 - You can reload the state of my application by clicking on the load icon

+# Phase 4: Task 2
+Wed Apr 12 23:57:25 PDT 2023
+Made new set: Daniel Set

+Wed Apr 12 23:57:32 PDT 2023
+Added Used To Love to Daniel Set

+Wed Apr 12 23:57:38 PDT 2023
+Added Why Did You Run?
+(JILOON Remix) to Daniel Set

+Wed Apr 12 23:57:43 PDT 2023
+Added Think About You | Nobody (JILOON Remix) to Daniel Set

+Wed Apr 12 23:57:49 PDT 2023
+Added Freak | Closer (JILOON Remix) to Daniel Set

+Wed Apr 12 23:57:55 PDT 2023
+Added I'm Gonna Love Ya (JILOON Remix) to Daniel Set

+Wed Apr 12 23:58:02 PDT 2023
+Added SOS ft.
+Aloe Blacc (JILOON Remix) to Daniel Set

+Wed Apr 12 23:58:08 PDT 2023
+Added Nothing Good Comes Easy (JILOON Remix) to Daniel Set

+Wed Apr 12 23:58:38 PDT 2023
+Playing audio

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 1.0

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.98

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.97

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.95

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.94

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.93

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.91

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.9

+Wed Apr 12 23:59:04 PDT 2023
+Set the current volume to 0.89

+# Phase 4: Task 3
+Each of my classes is doing way too much.
+Each class is handling multiple tasks, making it cluttered and really not straightforward.
+The Song class is mostly fine, although I could think of possibly splitting the MP3 parser into a separate class and just have 1 singular universal MP3 parser instance that handles all the mp3 parsing, and then acquire the data from the song class.
+The Playback class is the meat of the program, which in other words means it handles way too much.
+The actual audio handler should be completely separate, while the rest should be split into a song handler and a set handler.
+The GUI & ConsoleUI are both single classes which should really be split into more bite-sized portions.
+It's just one big blob now while they should be split into more organized sections of the UI.
+The model can also make use of more interfaces for less replicated code.

+Furthermore, I feel that I misplaced some work loads.
+As of now, the UIs handle the user input, which is completely right, but it then sends raw user inputted strings straight to the playback object, and the playback object converts the user inputted strings into their appropriate objects, and then applies the respective function on that object.
+There should be an intermediary class that handles the conversion from user inputted strings into the objects, then sends those objects to have their function applied to them.